rcallihan/rcallihan.github.io/about.md

 ---

 Hi, I'm Ryan.
-I'm a geographer, g, and data nerd living in Portland, Oregon.
+I'm a geographer, GIS analyst, and data nerd living in Portland, Oregon.
 I’m exploring the world of GIS development, data analysis, and web mapping through *mostly* an open-source lens.
 I’d like to share my experiences and lessons to those interested.

 <figure class="whole">
     <a href="/images/P4170401.jpg"><img src="/images/P4170401.jpg"></a>